 Are you preparing a turkey for your holiday meal?
-Turkey and its juice can be contaminated with germs that can make you and your family sick.
-For example, turkey can contain Salmonella, Clostridium perfringens, Campylobacter, and other germs.
+Turkey and its juice can be contaminated with germs that can make you and your family sick, including Salmonella, Clostridium perfringens, and Campylobacter.
 Whether you’re cooking a whole bird or a part of it, such as the breast, you should take special care.
 Follow the steps below to safely store, thaw, handle, and cook your turkey.

 1. Store Turkey Properly

 - Frozen raw turkey should be stored in the freezer until you are ready to thaw it.
-Make sure your freezer is at 0˚F or below.
+Make sure your freezer is at 0°F (-18°C) or below.
 Don’t store a turkey in a place where you can’t closely monitor the temperature, such as in a car trunk, a basement, the back porch, or in snow.

-- Fresh raw turkey can be stored in the refrigerator 1–2 days before cooking.
+- Fresh whole turkey can be stored in the refrigerator until its use by date.

 2. Thaw Turkey Safely